 - Toxicity of Philodendron Ring of Fire

-- Propagation Methods for Philodendron Ring of Fire
+- Philodendron Ring of Fire Propagation

 - Philodendron Ring of Fire vs. Jungle Boogie vs. Crocodile vs. Caramel

-Overview of Philodendron Ring of Fire
+Philodendron Ring of Fire [Plant Overview]

-|Common Name||Philodendron Ring of Fire,
+|Common Name||Philodendron Ring of Fire

-Philodendron Narrow Ring of Fire,
+Philodendron Narrow Ring of Fire

 Philodendron Narrow Variegata

-|Native Area||Central and South America|
+|Native Area||Central & South America|

-|USDA Hardiness Zones||9 to11|
+|USDA Hardiness Zones||9-11|

-|Plant Growth Form||Perennial herb/ forb|
+|Plant Growth Form||Perennial herbaceous epiphyte or hemi-epiphyte|

 |Leaf Color||Textured (orange to bright pink to red and deep green)|